Tovborg/LectioScraper/docs/source/index.rst

 Getting help
 ==============
+Maintaining a package like this is a lot of work, because lectio.dk always changes and breaks the code.
+And therefore I can't guarantee that the code will work 100% of the time, but reach out if you have a problem and I'll fix it ASAP.

+If you're familiar with BS4 and webscraping it should be pretty easy to implement a fix yourself, and I would love to see a pull request with your fix.

 If you have any problems with the documentation or with the code, please feel free to contact me on my email, discord or open an issue on github. (see below).

 e-mail: :raw-html:`<a href="mailto: emil@tovborg-jensen.dk">emil@tovborg-jensen.dk</a>`